 - Draft legal submissions and motions on your behalf

 - Perform necessary research on similar cases to give you an idea of the sanction length you may be facing

 - Ensure you and your witnesses are prepared for the hearing

 Are You an Athlete Who Has Been Accused of an Anti-Doping Rule Violation?

-If you have been accused of violating anti-doping rules, please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation with one of our international anti-doping lawyers.
+If you have been accused of violating anti-doping rules, please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation with one of our international anti-doping lawyers.
 Our firm is devoted to the specific practice of sports law and has represented athletes from over 50 countries spanning nearly every sports category.
 When it comes to anti-doping rule violations, you simply can't afford to take any chances.
 Not only is your career and reputation at stake—so are your lifelong dreams.
 Don't hesitate.
 Contact our anti-doping lawyers today.